Watch our Nursing Video in WeVu

-Think of WeVu as a place for students or instructors to upload self-recorded videos of the performance of a clinical skill and then share it with the right teachers, practitioners, or fellow students.
+Think of WeVu as a place for students or instructors to upload videos of the performance of a clinical skill and then share it with the right teachers, practitioners, or fellow students.
 Video can come from a sim room or from participants' own phone cameras.
 Or from students self-recording anywhere.
 WeVu organizes students into programs, classes, and groups, with instructors able to see all their students' simulation videos.

 Once video is shared easily to the right people, it becomes a tool for real learning, even beyond a one-time debriefing.
 Instructors (or peers) give feedback to students tagged to precise moments and places on the video.
 For example, an instructor can critique a student contaminating the sterile field while dressing a wound, but then, seconds later, praise the student for excellent patient communication.

 - Anonymous UBC Nursing Student

 Clinical programs need to produce trained practitioners.
 And programs need to demonstrate that they’ve trained their students.
 WeVu uses students’ phones or program webcams and IP cameras as recording equipment.
 Videos get uploaded tothe cloud, helping you get a handle on the challenge of limited instructor time and limited training space.
 WeVu can significantly lower instructional costs as students can do low-fidelity simulation almost anywhere.